srozemuller/rozemuller_blog/content/blog/2022-01-12-secure-and-optimize-avd-and-cloudpc-using-microsoft-endpoint-manager/index.md

 ## Secure AVD and CloudPC using security baselines

 The first part of secure and optimize AVD and CloudPC is creating a security baseline.
-Security baselines are a part of Endpoint Security in Microsoft Endpoint Manager.
+Security baselines are a part of Endpoint Security in Microsoft Intune.
 Security Baselines consist of profiles and versions.
 Currently, there are four profiles available.

 ![EndpointSecurity-SecurityBaselines](EndpointSecurity-SecurityBaselines.png)

 In my situation, I choose the Windows 365 Security Baseline (Preview) profile.
 I have chosen this one because it fits the most to Azure Virtual Desktop and CloudPC.
 Antivirus exclusions for FSLogix are preconfigured and WiFi are stripped from this settings policy.

 ![Security-baseline-w365-profile](Security-baseline-w365-profile.png)
 At this place, I mentioned the word settings a few times already.
 This is because a Security Baseline profile consists of settings.
 Just like a configuration profile under device management.
 Actually, under the hood Security Baselines are a part of the device management REST API.
 However, a lot more is happening underwater.
 For that reason, I decided to write another blog post about Security Profiles under de hood.
-How it fits in Endpoint Manager and how to use the REST API for automation. (keep attention on my website or follow me via [Twitter](https://twitter.com/SandeRozemuller)) For now, I continue with standardizing AVD using Microsoft Endpoint Manager automated.
+How it fits in Endpoint Manager and how to use the REST API for automation. (keep attention on my website or follow me via [Twitter](https://twitter.com/SandeRozemuller)) For now, I continue with standardizing AVD using Microsoft Intune automated.

 ### Create a security baseline profile automated